robdy/robdy.io/src/pages/blog/2020-11-25-csteamsupdatemanagementpolicy-cmdlets.md

 title: CsTeamsUpdateManagementPolicy cmdlets
 date: 2020-11-25T18:21:32.839Z
 description: New set of cmdlets has appeared in Skype for Business Online/Teams PowerShell.
-It's related with upcoming rollout of Microsoft Teams Public Preview.
 Cmdlets are Get/Set/New-CsTeamsUpdateManagementPolicy.
 featuredpost: true
 tags:
   - powershell
   - skype for business
   - teams
 ---
-New set of cmdlets has appeared in Skype for Business Online/Teams PowerShell.
-It's related with upcoming rollout of [Microsoft Teams Public Preview](https://docs.microsoft.com/en-us/MicrosoftTeams/public-preview-doc-updates).
+These three cmdlets are related with upcoming rollout of [Microsoft Teams Public Preview](https://docs.microsoft.com/en-us/MicrosoftTeams/public-preview-doc-updates).

 There are three new cmdlets:
 * Get-CsTeamsUpdateManagementPolicy